Classics-Craftworks/Better-Craftables/README.md

 ## Overview

-Better Craftables, available as a data pack, a Fabric/Quilt mod and a Forge/NeoForge mod, enhances the vanilla Minecraft experience with recipes such as:
+Better Craftables, available as a data pack and a Fabric, Quilt, Forge & NeoForge mod, enhances the vanilla Minecraft experience with recipes such as:

 * Craftable Name Tags & Bells
 * Raw Ore Block smelting